- This event has passed.

 Captain Bliss is a Licensed USCG Master Mariner who has resided for twenty seven years in the Maritime Community of Gig Harbor, Washington.
 He dedicates his time to educate professional mariners, and recreational boaters with a career highlight of completing an essential shipboard Emergency Medical Response training for the crew of the newly christened 269′ National Geographic, Lindbald Expedition vessel “Venture.”

 Thomas logs approximately 2800 hours a year in various safety training courses from BT (formerly BST), Emergency Medical Responder, complex SAR (Search and Rescue) training courses, and Fast Rescue Boat OTW operations.
-He also works alongside Captain Jeffrey Sanders of The United States Maritime Academy for OUPV thru 100 Ton Masters Captains Licensing certification offered at the Center For Wooden Boats.
+Thomas worked closely with Captain Jeffrey Sanders of The United States Maritime Academy for OUPV thru 100 Ton Masters Captains Licensing certification offered at the Center For Wooden Boats.

 A former Assistant Director for Fremont Maritime Services/India Tango; he specialized in Maritime Safety and Response Training.
 And, as a cold water survival expert; traveled to the far reaches of the planet including the Beaufort Sea, 270 miles north of the Arctic Circle to teach cold water survival to seismic ship-board exploration crews.

-Captain Bliss continues to honorably serve with the United States Coast Guard Auxiliary as a COXSWAIN, the Flotilla Commander for the Bremerton Flotilla 4-5, the USCG AUX Gig Harbor Detachment Leader, and also serves as a Flotilla Staff Officer in Member Training (MT) in the 13th Coast Guard District.
+Captain Bliss continues to honorably serve with the United States Coast Guard Auxiliary as a COXSWAIN, the Flotilla Commander for the Bremerton Flotilla 4-5, the USCG AUX Gig Harbor Detachment Leader, and also serves as a Flotilla Staff Officer.

 Thomas established Northwest Response (NWR) in 2012, and serves as Director of this Lay-Responder Medical Training Enterprise which is an Event Stand-by EMS service that provides care and medical coverage to thousands of event patrons from marathons, music festivals up to and including large and small private corporate events.
 NWR also specializes in on-site First Aid, Bloodborne Pathogen, and Asbestos Training as well as providing Respiratory Fit Testing and Certification for numerous companies throughout the Puget Sound area.